7 Credit Monitoring Apps to Help You Stay on Top of Your Credit Score

 Why Should I Monitor my Credit Score?

 You can get a good idea of your overall financial health by monitoring your credit score.
-Lenders are also interested in your score and use it to determine your interest rates and fees, whether you will qualify for loans, your utility deposit, and in some states, even your car insurance premium.
+Lenders are also interested in your score and use it to determine your interest rates and fees, whether you will qualify for payday loans, your utility deposit, and in some states, even your car insurance premium.

 Regularly checking your credit report and allowing push-notifications about changes can alert you to possible fraud or identity theft.
 With these crimes on the rise, monitoring your credit is more important now than ever.